CHAIRPERSON

 ABOUT THE SPEAKER

 Jeffrey Seuntjens has a degree in Materials Engineering, and has lived in Singapore since 1997.
 He also co-operates a family farm for corn and soybean production in the USA.
-Accordingly, he is very immersed in “precision agriculture” today, which employs satellite images, soil sampling, yield mapping and prescription fertilizer application on top of soil conservation tillage.
-Leveraging his farming background, he has given back to Singapore via volunteering with fruit and vegetable rescue with FRC (Fridge Restock Community).
-FRC operates at Pasir Panjang Wholesale Centre, where many Singapore produce whole sellers are consolidated.
+Accordingly, he is very immersed in “precision agriculture” today. which employs satellite images, soil sampling, yield mapping and prescription fertilizer application on top of soil conservation tillage.
+Leveraging the farming background, he has given back to Singapore via volunteering with fruit and vegetable “rescue” with Fridge Restock Community (FRC).
+FRC operates at Pasir Panjang Wholesale Centre (PPWC) where many Singapore produce whole sellers are consolidated.
+Presently, FRC recovers more than 10 tons of produce each week and hopes to grow further.